Viewing Access History

 You can create dashboards that include multiple charts to provide a more complete and personalized view of your data.
 The information in each chart automatically refreshes every time you access a dashboard that includes that chart.

-To see a list of existing dashboards, click Dashboards in Data Explore.
+To display a list of existing dashboards, select Dashboards in Data Explore.

 A dashboard can only be edited by its creator, but you can save a copy of any dashboard with a different name and then make changes to the new dashboard.